Reynolds International Pen Company: History

 The Reynolds Rocket Pen had a tiny ball bearing that let ink out only when pressed against the item you were writing on.
 In advertisements Reynolds claimed it had enough ink to last 15 years without refilling.

 In 1947, in a publicity stunt to promote Reynolds' pens Milton Reynolds and William Odom announced they would beat Howard Hughes's round-the-world flight speed record.
 They set a new record time of under 79 hours by flying the "Reynolds Bombshell" around the world while managing to pass out thousands of pens.

 In 1948, Reynolds expanded overseas and opened Reynolds European, and later in 1959 spun out Reynolds European SA as an independent company focused on non-ferrous metals.

 The Chicago-based Reynolds Pen Company closed with Milton Reynolds moving to Mexico.
 The French subsidiary survived as did their Indian licensee.
 Later, the French subsidiary would be purchased.

 In 2000, Newell Rubbermaid acquired Reynolds Pens France and in 2007, announced they would be closing the French manufacturing plants, causing huge labor union protests.

 In May 2016, Reynolds' licensee—GM Pens International—in India decided to end their exclusive contract and stopped making Reynold branded pens, instead choosing to make their own Rorito brand pen.

 The current Reynolds' licensee is Flair Pens.
 Flair markets and distributes Reynolds pens in India.
-Reynolds has an R&D facility in Chennai.
+Reynolds has an R&D facility in Chennai, India.
 Reynold Pens, along with Paper-Mate and Parker, are brands owned by US based Newell Brands and are sold in more than 70 countries.